paliguoqing/Attack-Simulator/README.md

 - Web attack from curretn browser
 - System script/ Kuberetes attack from contianer

+Please make sure you installed prisma cloud defender or cortex cloud xdr agent to your runtime before test the scenarios.

 By default you can use docker image paliguoqing/attack-simulator:v1-1750402414 directly , Please read the Deployment guide -> Attack-Simulator Deployment Guide v1.27.docx

 In case you want to build your own image , create that from the Dockerfile .